-With everything else to do, many companies struggle to develop a highly responsive ITIL service desk environment which consistently meets end user and customer expectations.
+With everything else to do, many companies struggle to develop a highly responsive ITIL service desk environment that consistently meets end-user and customer expectations.

-End users want to effortlessly engage with the companies they work with.
-It’s simple, but not always achievable with companies still using legacy systems, or manually tracking incoming calls.
+End users want to engage with the companies they work with effortlessly.
+It’s simple but not always achievable with companies still using legacy systems or manually tracking incoming calls.

 In the United States, we are a service-based nation where people expect everything from personalized care to instant answers.
 People look for drive-through, self-service, and instant gratification, so why wouldn’t they want the same type of care from the companies they engage with?
-To meet expectations, companies need to level up their internal service desk just like they would their external customer support.
+Companies need to level up their internal service desk just like they would their external customer support to meet expectations.

 1) Make Sense of Incidents and Problems with Data Visualization

 Organizations using ITIL 4 to guide their practice understand the importance of understanding trends.
-With the right tracking of data, service desk management can clearly understand when recurring incidents need to be escalated to the problem management team.
+With the proper data tracking, service desk management can clearly understand when recurring incidents need to be escalated to the problem management team.
 Or you can see when recurring incidents or ticket escalations require additional education and knowledge management.

-But looking at reports in spreadsheets can make the job of evaluating trends dull and difficult.
+But looking at reports in spreadsheets can do the job of evaluating trends dull and challenging.
 One way to make sense of the data is to use data visualization tools.
 These tools take the numbers and turn them into visually appealing and easy-to-understand reports.

-Done right, these tools connect with your existing management tools, ticketing systems, and other programs to give you nearly real-time visibility into the trends impacting your end users.
-These tools can be connected relatively quickly to existing data sets, allowing you to start getting insights quickly.
-And unlike reporting that’s built into your ticketing system, external business intelligence (BI) tools let you connect multiple data sources and get insights into your entire organization – not just your service desk.
+Done right, these tools connect with your existing management tools, ticketing systems, and other programs to give you nearly real-time visibility into the trends impacting your end-users.
+These tools can be connected relatively quickly to existing data sets, allowing you to start getting insights rapidly.
+And unlike reporting that’s built into your ticketing system, external business intelligence (BI) tools let you connect multiple data sources and gain insights into your entire organization – not just your service desk.

 Top Service Desk Data Visualization Tools